hizegi/notes/dom_events/DOM_Events.md

     - **mouseout**: user mouses off/out an element
 - Form Events
     - **change**: can be attached to a input, select, or textarea element and fires when value is changed
-- Focus Events
+- Focus Events + more

 ## Basic Event Listeners & Handlers
 Let's try out some basic event listeners.

-- Use "vanilla" JavaScript to select the desired HTML element through the DOM
+- Use JavaScript to select the desired HTML element through the DOM
 - Add an onclick event listener onto the selected element.
-- For example's sake, let's make it respond with an alert().
+- For example's sake, let's make it respond with an alert.

 ##### Step 1: Select the element node(s) you want the script to respond to.
 Let's grab box1.
 ```